-- A data analysis webinar will be conducted early spring to help members and advisors prepare and analyze the dataset.
+- A data analysis webinar will be conducted in mid-February, 2021 to help members and advisors prepare and analyze the dataset.

 General Timeline for Participating Chapters

-- Between now and December 15, 2020, get IRB approval, recruit at least 30 participants (more is better), then run your participants.
+- The data collection period ends on February 1, 2021, recruit at least 30 participants (more is better), then run your participants.